Sleep electroencephalogram (sleep EEG)

 The test will hold two parts:

 Wakefulness: We will record activity for 20 to 30 minutes while your child is awake.
-During this part of the test, the CP may ask your child to lie or sit quietly if possible or continue to play.
+During this part of the test, the Clinical Physiologist may ask your child to lie or sit quietly if possible or continue to play.

 If your child is old enough, s/he may also ask them to do some tasks, such as close their eyes for short periods of time, take deep breaths by blowing on a windmill (over-breathing) or look at flashing lights (intermittent photic stimulation).